BiteMe a Cooking Newsletter for Foodies Everywhere!

 Thanksgiving SOS!

-Thanksgiving is my favorite holiday not only because
+Thanksgiving is my favorite holiday not only because all

-it is the only time each year, most of the Morrison Clan is together.
-Our Thanksgiving Day celebration is neither
+it is the only time each year, most of the Morrison and

-formal nor tense.
+Burden Clan is together.
+Our Thanksgiving Day celebration is neither formal nor tense.
 It is rowdy, messy, boisterous,

 delicious, and probably very overwhelming to the